The amount of maintenance your log home will need depends on several factors, such as your home’s location, design, and finish.

 What about the land, topography, and surrounding trees?
 What type of choices should you make in this area to prevent any problems?

 Really, the same as any home.
-Make sure your gutters are cleaned out regularly, any moss is removed on northern facing roofs, pay very close attention to how water runoff is affected by your home.
+Clean out your gutters regularly and remove any moss on northern facing roofs.
+Also, pay very close attention to how water runoff is affected by your home.
 You might need to invest in French drains and dry wells to prevent any water damage during heavy rain storms.

 What are some things that you should avoid doing that might cause exterior maintenance issues down the road?